 “Systemic discrimination exists in the way we legislate and design our social assistance and housing programs, in our eligibility requirements and procedures,” said OHRC Chief Commissioner Renu Mandhane, Toronto Shelter Network’s 2018 Conference.

 No safe space

 Consider what your home means to you.
-Now consider what it means to Christine.
+Now consider what it means to Maddie.
 I’m not exaggerating when I say it’s a matter of life and death.
 She needs a quiet, private, SAFE space to manage the physical and neurological pressures made worse by triggers, such as anxiety and hypersensitivities, and recover from simply being around any kind of stimulus.